QianGroupPage/DTCS-v.01/input_specifications.md

 To add a comment block between two condition line blocks, don't start any line with a number.
-The system will take such a block as a comment for an event between the previous condition line block and the next (TODO).
+The system will take such a block as a comment for an event between the previous condition line block and the next (TODO, currently additional comments are skipped).